Aroofa/AWS-Solutions-Architect/Section 9: Classic Solutions Architecture.md

 ## Lesson 1: WhatIsTheTime.com
-This lesson explains how a simple application evolves into a scalable, highly available, and cost-optimized architecture — essential knowledge for the AWS Solutions Architect Associate exam.
----

 ### 1. Single EC2 Instance (Start Small)
 - **Simple, cheap**, uses 1 public EC2 + Elastic IP.
 - **Cons:** Single point of failure, no scalability, downtime during changes.